minhqdao/version-f/README.md

 # version-f

-This package provides a Fortran implementation of [Semantic Versioning 2.0.0](https://semver.org).
+This package provides a complete Fortran implementation of [Semantic Versioning 2.0.0](https://semver.org).
 It aims to be a user-friendly tool for handling versions in your Fortran projects.

-It follows the `major`.`minor`.`patch` pattern and allows the inclusion of `prerelease` and `build` metadata.
+It follows the `major`.`minor`.`patch` pattern and allows the inclusion of `prerelease` labels and `build` metadata.
+Versions can be created or parsed from strings, compared, incremented and converted back to strings.

 ## Installation